Skip to main content

 FAQs

-I added skills but I'm not getting leads.
+I added skills but I'm not getting related leads.
 Why?
-Skills don't generate leads.
-Check your Industries section and make sure you've selected the services you want to receive leads for.
+Skills don't affect lead matching.
+Add those services to your Industries section to start receiving related leads.

 Did this answer your question?